KatherLab/deepmed/docs/source/users_guide/simple_training.rst

 Defining the Cohorts
 --------------------

-In the Deepest Histology pipeline, both training and deployment is performed on *cohorts* of patients.
+In the deepmed pipeline, both training and deployment is performed on *cohorts* of patients.

 We will now a sets of cohorts one to train our data on::